- £607 per week

 Read the full Access Statement for this property.

 This wonderful semi-detached cottage is nestled in a quite square in the heart of the historic fishing village of Whitby.
 Walk into the spacious well-equipped kitchen diner, enjoy a meal in the dining area enhanced by a remarkable mural dedicated to the local legend, Captain Cook.
-From the dining area leads through to the modern ground floor shower room and the fourth bedroom/games room.
+The dining area leads through to the fourth bedroom/games room and also a modern ground floor shower room.
 Through to the lounge, with comfy seating and double aspect windows.
 The stairs lead up to three good sized bedrooms and a beautiful modern bathroom with a rainfall head shower over the bath.
 The property is situated only minutes from all the attractions Whitby has to offer.
 Discover its high-quality shops and eateries, picturesque harbour, sandy beach, imposing abbey and other attractions including the Captain Cook Memorial Museum and Whitby Whale Watching boat tours.
 The North York Moors National Park are easily reachable from here, a paradise for outdoor enthusiasts from its walking and cycling paths to its scenery and fascinating villages.

-Dining kitchen: Modern shaker style kitchen units, built in electric oven, ceramic hob and hood, dishwasher, integrated fridge freezer, microwave, Krups Dolce Gusto coffee maker
+Dining kitchen: Modern shaker style kitchen units, built in electric oven, ceramic hob and hood, dishwasher, integrated fridge freezer, microwave, Krups Dolce Gusto coffee maker.
+Table for eight plus chairs, sideboard, large mural of Whitby and Captain Cook and Abbey.

 Lounge: Two three-seater sofas, swivel relaxing chair with footstool, coffee table, smart TV on stand, two side tables with lamps, large feature clock.